sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

                 \ exe 'keepj vsplit $VIMFILES/after/syntax/' . (empty(<q-args>) ? &filetype : <q-args>) . '.vim'
     command -nargs=? -complete=filetype Esy EditSyntaxPlugin <args>

-If you haven't realized it already, these commands are obviously inspired by the `:EditUltiSnipsFile` command from the [UltiSnips][] plugin.
+These commands are obviously heavily inspired by the `:EditUltiSnipsFile` command from the [UltiSnips][] plugin (which is great at automation by the way).

 [UltiSnips]: https://github.com/sirver/UltiSnips